Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 * Do you want to contribute to P2 by finding and analysing articles?
 This is the traditional and entry level why people will contribute to this project.
 Below will run through the P2 intelligence cycle and STIX (Structured Threat Information Expression) which this project uses.

 * Do you want to contribute to P2 by performing your own research?
 The [Tools and Techniques](https://github.com/Panopticon-Project/panopticon-T-T) repo has resources to get you started on performing your own research.
-A methodology outling your process along with all relevent information found should be saved to the applicable repository.
+Read on below for specific instructions on how you should present your intelligence.
 Often, people will use tools like [Maltego](https://www.paterva.com/web7/) for displaying their reserach.
 Maltego and many other OSINT tools come bundled with [Kali Linux](https://www.kali.org/).

 * Do you want to contribute to P2 by writing code?
 P2 isn't a traditional open source project working on software, but there is a lot that can be contributed through code.
 As an example, there are lots of [tools](http://automatingosint.com/blog/) you could build a front end for.
 If that's your thing, this Contributing document outlines how you can do that.
 The below guidelines for contributing to code are just that, guidelines, not hard and fast rules that must be adhered to.
 We ask that you use your best judgement and as a rule of thumb, put yourself in the shoes of the project maintainers.
 If you ran a project and someone submitted what you are going to submit, does it make sense?
 Is it appropriate?